-Insect Pest Management in Alfalfa Grown for Seed Production - 2024
+Insect Pest Management in Alfalfa Grown for Seed Production - 2025

 D.W.
-Goerzen 1 and J.J.
-Soroka 2
+Goerzen and J.J.
+Soroka

-1 SLA / SASPDC, Saskatoon, SK 2 AAFC (retired), Saskatoon, SK
+SLA / SASPDC, Saskatoon, SK AAFC (retired), Saskatoon, SK

-The major insect pests of alfalfa grown for seed production in Saskatchewan are Lygus bug, alfalfa plant bug, and alfalfa weevil.
+This article presents information on the biology and chronological development of insect pests in Saskatchewan alfalfa seed production, and methods to control them.
+The major insect pests of alfalfa grown for seed in the province are Lygus bug, alfalfa plant bug, and alfalfa weevil.
 Pea aphids and grasshoppers are occasional pests.
 The following table gives an indication of the life cycles of Lygus bug and alfalfa plant bug in Saskatchewan.
 The accompanying notes outline the optimum insect pest management program to follow for alfalfa seed production, followed by a list of insecticides currently registered for control of insect pests in alfalfa grown for seed production.